arkency/posts/posts/2017-12-22-using-ruby-parser-and-ast-tree-to-find-deprecated-syntax.md

 img: "ast-ruby-tree-find-deprecated-rails-syntax/ruby-ast-parse-gem.png"
 ---

-Sometimes we doing large refactoring or upgrades we would like to find places in the code for which `grep` or Rubymine search is not good enough.
+Sometimes when doing large refactoring or upgrades we would like to find places in the code for which `grep` or Rubymine search is not good enough.
 These are usually cases where you would like to use something more powerful.
 And we can do that.

 <!-- more -->